Jagged (film)

-Jagged is a 2021 American documentary film, directed by Alison Klayman.
+Jagged is a 2021 American documentary film directed by Alison Klayman.
 It follows the life and career of musician Alanis Morissette centering on the release of her 1995 album Jagged Little Pill.

-It had its world premiere at the Toronto International Film Festival on September 13, 2021.
-It is scheduled to be released on November 19, 2021, by HBO, as part of their Music Box series of music documentary films.
+The film's world premiere occurred at the Toronto International Film Festival on September 13, 2021.
+It was released on November 19, 2021 by HBO as part of its Music Box series of music documentary films.

 Release

 It had its world premiere at the 2021 Toronto International Film Festival on September 13, 2021.
-It is scheduled to be released on November 19, 2021.